88-degrees/Book-of-Changes/appendix02s1.md

 2. 'The great good fortune (from the subject of the second line) occupying his place in yellow' is owing to his holding the course of the due mean.

-3. 'A position like that of the declining sun:'--how can it continue long?
+3. 'A position like that of the declining sun:' -- how can it continue long?

-4. 'How abrupt is the manner of his coming!'--none can bear with him.
+4. 'How abrupt is the manner of his coming!' --none can bear with him.

 5. 'The good fortune attached to the fifth SIX,